eblocha/vite-electron-builder/docs/adding-ipc.md

    - In `packages/preload/src/index.ts`, assign an object parameter to `createSubscriber(Channels.YOUR_NEW_EVENT_CHANNEL)`
      - This function will return a function to the renderer to unsubscribe itself from the event

+4. Implement a jest mock for the new API

+   - In `packages/renderer/setupTests.ts`, create mock implementations for your new IPC api

 You're ready to send the event!